 Knysna is a gorgeous year-round town along the Garden Route.
 It nestles on the banks of a breathtakingly pretty lagoon with the Knysna Heads towering in the distance.
-The town itself is buzzing with activity and is home to discrete suburbs with plenty of shops and weekend markets.
+The town itself is buzzing with activity – home to discrete suburbs with plenty of shops and weekend markets.

 Pluses for Knysna

-- If you want to do 3 to 4 nights in one spot, Knysna is your better option as it is more central.
-You can do day trips to Mossel Bay, Tsitsikamma , even the Little Karoo, from here for example.
+- If you want to do 3 to 4 nights in one spot, Knysna is a good option as it is more central.
+You can do day trips to Mossel Bay, Tsitsikamma , even the Little Karoo, from here.

 - The Knysna Lagoon offers something for nature lovers and adventurers alike.
-The lagoon is a protected marine reserve that is home to the extraordinary sea horse and over 200 species of fish.
+The lagoon is a protected marine reserve that is home to the extraordinary sea horse.
 Enjoy boat cruises of all shapes and sizes: to Featherbed Nature Reserve or out of ‘The Heads’ into the Indian Ocean.
 There’s plenty of active options from kayaking, to deep sea fishing or yachting.

 - If you like a vibrant marine atmosphere then you’ll love the Knysna Waterfront.
-It is home to several restaurants, bars and clubs, ideal for cocktails whilst watching the sunset over the Heads.
+It is home to several restaurants, bars and clubs, ideal for cocktails whilst watching evening yachts as the sun sets over The Heads.

 It is a ‘proper’ town with lots of activity, people and shops.
-Knysna can best be described as a town for all seasons rather than for ‘summer-living’.
+It is a town for all seasons rather than for ‘summer-living’.
 This can be a plus or a minus depending on what you are looking for…